About Us

 OIA Summer Programs

-2023 In-person and Online Summer Programs
+2024 In-Person and Online Summer Programs

-2023 McMaster Summer English and Cultural Immersion Program – July (IN-PERSON)
+English and Cultural Immersion Program (IN-PERSON)

-2023 McMaster Summer English Program – August (3-week program) (IN-PERSON)
+2024 McMaster Summer English and Cultural Immersion Program – August

-2023 McMaster Summer English Program – August (Japanese)
+2024 McMaster Summer English Program with Entrepreneurship and Innovation Focus – July

 Specialized Summer English Programs